How to make a program portable the hacker way (the hardest way/the fun way)

 Second Step: Spot files location

-After you’re sure that configurations files/savegames were created, exit the game and open Process Monitor window.
+After you’re sure that configuration files/savegames were created, exit the game and open the Process Monitor window.

-Filter only for File System Activity ant start looking for a possible configuration file/savegame path.
+Filter only for File System Activity and start looking for a possible configuration file/savegame path.

 Spot your target